UNC-Libraries/SCTS-Documentation/Style Guide.md

 - navy

-- Native American (not hyphenated)
+- North American Indian or American Indian (no longer using Native American)

 - Normandy invasion